tdurand/faq-app-client-mobile-comparison/README.md

 I think is the ugliest part of backbone routing based integration.

 Because you manually change the page in the router , you need to know the transition at this moment of the execution.
-But when the function corresponding to your router is called by the Backbone Router, you don't know it.
+But when the handler corresponding to your route is called by the Backbone Router, you do not have this information.

     $.mobile.changePage($(view.el), {
-                                            transition:yourtransition,
+                                            transition:NEEDTONOWTHETRANSITION,
                                             changeHash:false,
                                             reverse:true or false
                                         });